Palasë: History

-According to local legend the settlement was initially located on the coast on a location once known as Meghalihora (Μεγάλη χώρα), but due to pirate attacks in 12th-13th century it was slightly moved inland.
+According to another local legend the settlement was initially located on the coast on a location once known as Meghalihora (Μεγάλη χώρα), but due to pirate attacks in 12th-13th century it was moved slightly inland.
 In the local Greek dialect of Himara the change /st/ > /s/ is a typical phonetic rule.
 Thus if Palaeste is linguistically connected with modern Greek Paliasa then this change must have taken place before 1582.

+Palasë is recorded in the Ottoman defter of 1583 as a settlement in the Sanjak of Delvina with a total of 95 households.
+The anthroponymy recorded predominantly belonged to the Albanian onomastic sphere (e.g., Gjin Gjoni, Leka Kosta, Nika Pali), however, personal names reflecting broader Orthodox Christian anthroponymy - both Greek (e.g., Andrea Komnini, Jorgo Kristulli) and Slavic (e.g., Vaso Petko, Dhimo Bojko) - are also recorded.

-In 1632 an Albanian-language school was founded in Palasë.
-In 1663 a Greek school was established in Palasa.
+In 1632 an Albanian school was established in Palasë.
+In 1663 a Greek school was established in Palasë.

-The Italian missionary Giuseppe Schiro wrote that in 1722 Palasë was inhabited by Greeks.
+The Italian missionary Giuseppe Schirò wrote in 1722 that Palasë was inhabited by Greeks.
 It is still not clear if there was any significant migration to or from the village.
-Andrei Sobolev in fieldwork in the 21st century further documented that the families Babe, Gjinajt, Çaço, Paço, Xhelilaj, and Mëhilli hailed from Dukat, while few others (Milaj, Papadhates) from Krujë and the Peloponnese.
+Andrei Sobolev in fieldwork in the 21st century further documented that the families Babe, Gjinajt, Çaço, Paço, Xhelilaj, and Mëhilli hailed from Dukat, while few others (Milaj, Papadhates) hailed from Krujë and the Peloponnese.
 In 1720, the villages of Himara, Palasa, Ilias, Vuno, Pilur and Qeparo refused to submit to the Pasha of Delvina.

 Until the 1750s Himarë was composed of more than 50 villages, but by the end of the 1780s it comprised only 16, situated by the seashore from Saranda to Palasë.
 Later on, with Ali Pasha's defeat, the region of Himara shrunk to only seven villages.
-In 1872 a Greek elementary school was operating in Palasa sponsored by a wealthy local, Nasios Dimoulis.
+In 1872, a Greek elementary school was operating in Palasa sponsored by a wealthy local, Nasios Dimoulis.

-At 1914 Palasa joined the movement of Spyros Spyromilios during the establishment of the Autonomous Republic of Northern Epirus.
+In 1914 Palasa joined the movement of Spyros Spyromilios during the establishment of the Autonomous Republic of Northern Epirus.
 In September 1916, the provinces of Himarë and Tepelenë became part of the Vlorë prefecture and were placed under the control of the Italian armed forces.
 The city of Himarë became the official capital of the region and was responsible for the administration of the traditionally Orthodox coastal villages of Palasë, Dhërmi, Kudhës, Qeparo, Vuno and Iljas.
 With the incorporation of the region in the Albanian state the locals were officially recognized as part of the Greek minority.
 In 1934 part of the local population asked for intervention by the League of Nations for the opening of a Greek school in the village.
 However, the minority status in Palasë was revoked during the People's Republic of Albania with the explanation that there were not enough Greek speakers.